Ahsan2001/Coinbase/README.md

-# Coinbase Blog App
+# Personal Blog Web App

-A simple Blog web app, allowing easy integration with your applications.
+A simple Blog web app, with all the main functionality like read edit delete and update.

-## Features
+### Features

 - User Authentication
 - Users can create an account with their name, username, email address and password.